 3. Sleeping Beauty

-In Italian poet Basile’s story (the known one is by Charles Perrault), instead of being woken by a gentle kiss, the Sleeping Beauty is roused back to life after being raped by the King and giving birth to two of his children while still unconscious.
+In the original version of the story by Italian poet Basile (the known one is by Charles Perrault), instead of being woken by a gentle kiss, the Sleeping Beauty is roused back to life after being raped by the King and gave birth to two of his children while still unconscious.
 The curse is lifted when one of the children suckles her pricked finger.

 When she wakes up, she falls in love with her rapist, but his wife becomes jealous and kidnaps her children, ordering the cook to kill and feed them to her husband.
-Luckily, the cook hides the children from the Queen and he serves two lambs to the King and Queen in place of the twins.
-During their meal, the wife tells the King he is eating of his own kids.
-When the King finds out the truth, he burns his wife alive. (the article continues after the ad)
+Luckily, the cook hides the children from the Queen and he serves them two lambs.
+During their meal, the wife tells the King he is eating of his own kids who gets upset and burns his wife alive. (the article continues after the ad)

 2. Little Red Riding Hood